Sunk Cost Fallacy

 Here are strategies to help you recognize and overcome this bias:

-conduct zero-based thinking
+Conduct zero-based thinking

 Regularly ask yourself: "Knowing what I know now, would I start this project/relationship/activity again today?"
 If the answer is no, it might be time to cut your losses.
 This mental reset helps eliminate the psychological weight of past investments.

-calculate opportunity costs
+Calculate opportunity costs

 When facing a sunk cost decision, explicitly calculate what else you could do with your future resources (time, money, energy) if you abandoned the current path.
 This shifts focus from what you've already spent to what you could gain elsewhere.